 Current work and interests

-Emma has joined the Prevention programme’s NIHR Programme Grant on scalable behavioural weight management programmes for the prevention and treatment of type 2 diabetes and is Study Co-ordinator for the GLoW Study
+In 2018 Emma joined the Prevention team’s NIHR Programme Grant on scalable behavioural weight management programmes for the prevention and treatment of type 2 diabetes and is Study Co-ordinator for the GLoW Study

 Background and experience